 After more than two years since the successful launch of the Nikon D800 and D800E cameras, which shook up the photography industry with the high resolution 36.3 MP full-frame sensor, Nikon introduced an update that combined the two into a single camera body.
 Although the new Nikon D810 has the same 36.3 MP resolution as its predecessors, it features a new sensor with an expanded native ISO range and comes with significant improvements to camera features, performance, and ergonomics.

-So far our team at Photography Life has been shooting with the Nikon D810 for over a month (since the day it became officially available) and we have tested three samples of the camera to evaluate its performance for different types of photography including portraiture, wedding, landscape, astrophotography and wildlife.
+Our team at Photography Life was able to test three samples of the camera to evaluate its performance for different types of photography including portraiture, wedding, landscape, astrophotography, and wildlife.
 Hence, the review is a collective effort and will be presented from different perspectives of our contributors.

 - Sensor: 36.3 MP FX, 4.8µ pixel size

 - Resolution: 7360 x 4912